-Payment into the mitigation fund can be accepted for projects where fully addressing reforestation or afforestation on site is technically infeasible, and an acceptable reforestation or afforestation site cannot be found on other land within the City.
-Baltimore does not currently have a Forest Conservation banking program in place as a mitigation option.
+Payment into the mitigation fund can be accepted for projects where fully addressing reforestation, afforestation, or specimen tree mitigation on site is technically infeasible, and an acceptable mitigation site cannot be found on other land within the City.
+Baltimore does not currently have any approved Forest Conservation banks established.